-- 2) The batch\alloc1 function performs a series of up to (\count) allocations or reallocations of objects each of which is sized to no less than (\size), or if size is NULL or (\size) is zero then it performs a series of up to (\count) deallocations of objects. - 3) Firstly, if (\size) is non-zero, the value of (\size) is modified to be the eventual usable space for each allocation8), taking account of any non-zero value of alignment if necessary.
-Secondly, if ptrs is zero, an object sufficient to store a (\count) member array of void \ is made and returned on exit (see Returns below). - 4) Then, for each member of the array ptrs[n] where $0 \le n < (count)$ (which may be implemented sequentially or in parallel): - a) If size is NULL or (\size) is zero, and ptrs[n] is zero, no action occurs.
-This occurrance is considered as always successful for the purposes of calculating (\count) on exit (see Returns below), and if errnos is not NULL then errnos[n] is set to zero. - b) If size is NULL or (\size) is zero, and ptrs[n] is non-zero, the space pointed to by ptrs[n] is deallocated, that is, made available for further allocation.
-If the pointer to the space does not match a pointer earlier returned by a memory management function, or if the space has been deallocated by a call to a memory management function, the behavior is undefined. - If the deallocation is successful, ptrs[n] is set to zero and if errnos is not NULL, then errnos[n] is also set to zero.
-If the deallocation is not successful, ptrs[n] is not modified and if errnos is not NULL, then errnos[n] is set to an implementation-dependent value conforming with the requirements of Section 7.5 (Errors <errno.h>). - c) If (\size) is non-zero and ptrs[n] is zero, space is allocated for an object whose alignment is specified by alignment if non-zero, whose size is specified by (\size), and whose value is indeterminate unless flags contains the flag M2\ZERO\MEMORY, whereupon the space shall be initialized to all bits zero.
+- 2) The batch_alloc1 function performs a series of up to (count) allocations or reallocations of objects each of which is sized to no less than (size), or if size is NULL or (size) is zero then it performs a series of up to (count) deallocations of objects. - 3) Firstly, if (size) is non-zero, the value of (size) is modified to be the eventual usable space for each allocation9), taking account of any non-zero value of alignment if necessary.
+Secondly, if ptrs is zero, a zero bits filled object sufficient to store a (count) member array of void is made and returned on exit (see Returns below) after the completion of the batch operation (in this situation, for obvious reasons only a batch allocation of same sized objects can be performed, though if size is NULL or (size) is zero then a zero filled array is still returned). - 4) Then, for each member of the array ptrs[n] where $0 \le n < (count)$ (which may be implemented sequentially or in parallel): - a) If size is NULL or (size) is zero, and ptrs[n] is zero, no action occurs.
+This occurrance is considered as always successful for the purposes of calculating (count) on exit (see Returns below), and if errnos is not NULL then errnos[n] is set to zero. - b) If size is NULL or (size) is zero, and ptrs[n] is non-zero, the space pointed to by ptrs[n] is deallocated, that is, made available for further allocation.
+If the pointer to the space does not match a pointer earlier returned by a memory management function, or if the space has been deallocated by a call to a memory management function, the behavior is undefined.

+If the deallocation is successful, ptrs[n] is set to zero and if errnos is not NULL, then errnos[n] is also set to zero.
+If the deallocation is not successful, ptrs[n] is not modified and if errnos is not NULL, then errnos[n] is set to an implementation-dependent value conforming with the requirements of Section 7.5 (Errors <errno.h>).

+c) If (size) is non-zero and ptrs[n] is zero, space is allocated for an object whose alignment is specified by alignment if non-zero, whose size is specified by (size), and whose value is indeterminate unless flags contains the flag M2_ZERO_MEMORY, whereupon the space shall be initialized to all bits zero.
 If alignment is non-zero, it shall be a valid alignment supported by the implementation.